TheLocehiliosan/yadm/yadm.md

 ## FILES
-       All of yadm's configurations are  relative  to  the  "yadm  directory". yadm  uses  the  "XDG  Base  Directory Specification" to determine this directory.
+       All  of  yadm's  configurations  are  relative to the "yadm directory". yadm uses the "XDG Base Directory Specification" to determine this  di‐ rectory.
 If the environment variable $XDG_CONFIG_HOME is defined as a fully qualified path, this  directory  will  be  $XDG_CONFIG_HOME/yadm.
        Otherwise it will be $HOME/.config/yadm.

-       Similarly, yadm's data files are relative to the "yadm data directory". yadm  uses  the  "XDG  Base  Directory Specification" to determine this directory.
+       Similarly, yadm's data files are relative to the "yadm data directory". yadm uses the "XDG Base Directory Specification" to determine this  di‐ rectory.
 If  the  environment variable $XDG_DATA_HOME is defined as a fully qualified path, this directory will be $XDG_DATA_HOME/yadm.
-Oth- erwise it will be $HOME/.local/share/yadm.
+Oth‐ erwise it will be $HOME/.local/share/yadm.

        The  following  are the default paths yadm uses for its own data.
 Most of these paths can be altered using universal options.
 See the OPTIONS section for details.

        $HOME/.config/yadm
               The yadm directory.
-By default, all configs yadm stores is rela- tive to this directory.
+By default, all configs yadm stores is rela‐ tive to this directory.

        $HOME/.local/share/yadm
               The yadm data directory.
 By default, all  data  yadm  stores  is relative to this directory.

        $YADM_DIR/config
               Configuration file for yadm.

        $YADM_DIR/alt
-              This is a directory to keep  "alternate  files"  without  having them  side-by-side  with the resulting symlink or processed tem- plate.
+              This  is  a  directory  to keep "alternate files" without having them side-by-side with the resulting symlink or  processed  tem‐ plate.
 Alternate files placed in this directory will be created relative to $HOME instead.

        $YADM_DATA/repo.git